awsdocs/amazon-ec2-user-guide/doc_source/snapshot-lifecycle.md

 # Automating the Amazon EBS Snapshot Lifecycle<a name="snapshot-lifecycle"></a>

-You can use Amazon Data Lifecycle Manager \(Amazon Data Lifecycle Manager\) to automate the creation, retention, and deletion of snapshots taken to back up your Amazon EBS volumes\.
+You can use Amazon Data Lifecycle Manager to automate the creation, retention, and deletion of snapshots taken to back up your Amazon EBS volumes\.
 Automating snapshot management helps you to:
 + Protect valuable data by enforcing a regular backup schedule\.
 + Retain backups as required by auditors or internal compliance\.
 + Reduce storage costs by deleting outdated backups\.